logo for my-island-penang.com

 Moving cautiously, checking for traps set by the demons and any ambushes, before he actually gets his lettuce, his meal.

 This Penang Lion Dance performance when done in a business environment sends the message that in your daily business, you need to be cautious in your business ventures.
-See two lions welcoming in the New Year for LTC Electronics, KC Leong's office)

 And need be, the Lion has come to ward off any negative vibrations or the unrighteous dealings that may come along the way.